rehierl/abstract-properties/10-x-hierarchies/11-0-setup-variations/1-1-superset-di-re.md

 <!-- ======================================================================= -->
-# superset, DI xor RE
+# superset, DI ex-or RE

-- assume each si to be a unique set of elements
+- assume each `si` to be a unique set of elements
 - (si -> sj) := (si superset-of sj)

 ```